Installation

 Browse blueprint templates — search, filter by category, preview content

-10 Workshop Blueprints
+10 Blueprints

-Multi-agent brainstorming sessions across 5 categories (Strategy, Content, Marketing, Product, Research):
+Reusable crew configurations across 5 categories (Strategy, Content, Marketing, Product, Research):

-- Marketing Campaign Planning
+- Marketing — Campaign Planning

-- Product Roadmap Workshop
+- Product — Feature Prioritization, User Story Workshop

 Creating Custom Blueprints